UBC-GameDev-Team-Airborne/rhythm-game/README.md

-# Rhythm Game
+# AltAir
-rhythm-game is a Team Airborne's rhythm game repo.
+AltAir is a Team Airborne rhythm game project at the UBC Game Development Club.